systopia/de.systopia.selfservice/docs/use-case.md

 - If there exist several contacts with this email address in CiviCRM, they will get a message telling them what to do in this case.
 For example write an email to _info@myOrganisatizon_ because there is an unforseen problem with this email address.
 They will not be able to view / update any data of any found contact.
 - If there exists a unique contact with this email address in CiviCRM, the message contains a link, for example [https://myPublicDrupalInstance/webformA?selfservicetoken=31_907c4cba9129a85d35d327a8ca66ae8e_1695130674_168]().

 The link in the email contains a token which is created by the selfservice extension and cannot be guessed by external parties.
+The link is valid for a fixed amount of time, the default is seven days.

-Clicking the links opens webform (A) which is prefilled with the data of the corresponding contact in CiviCRM.
+Clicking the link opens webform (A) which is prefilled with the data of the corresponding contact in CiviCRM.
 If the webform is configured accordingly, your member can not only view the existing data but also change the data.
 Submitting the form will send the data to CiviCRM.
 You can configure in formprocessor (C) what exactly should happen with the submitted data and if someone of your organization should be informed about the change.

 ## Configurations